fyquah/fpgaConvnetMaxeler/README.md

 I tried using a custom java installation (I placed java8 in `$HOME/jdk-...`) and configured the PATH variable as appropriate.
 This doesn't work (`Unable to resolve type String` - implying that java cannot find the JRE runtime libraries).
-I suspect that this should work if the global java installation is 1.8 (I have not tested this)._
+I suspect that this should work if the global java installation is 1.8 (I have not tested this)._ You _must_ use Java 8 in oracle, as the maxcompiler libraries makes use of `sun.*` libraries.
+Some of the libraries are deprecated in Java 10, per se.
 3. Refresh your shell environment eg: `source ~/.bashrc`
 4. If you are targetting AWS F1 instances, you will need to configure your AWS credentials.
 See maxeler's guide for getting started on AWS EC2 instances for the relevant instructions.